-A peel is used to address issues with the skin on your face.
-Whether through extensive exposure to the sun, effects of pollution over time or other causes, one is facial skin can take on disturbing appearances.
-A peel is designed to address these issues by peeling away the outer layers of damaged skin.
+A chemical peel addresses problems with the skin on your face.
+Whether through extensive sun exposure, effects of pollution over time, or several other causes, your facial skin can endure a lot, and show off its battles in a negative way.
+Chemical peels are designed to address these types of issues by peeling away the outer layers of damaged skin.